Introduction: What Is IELTS and Why Does It Matter for Your Future?

 General Training Task 1:

-- Informal: To a friend or family member (invitations, updates, thanks)
+- Informal: To friends or family (invitations, updates, thanks)

 Task 2 (40 minutes recommended, 250 words minimum)

-This task carries twice the weight of Task 1, so prioritize it!
+This task carries twice the weight of Task 1-prioritize it!

 - Opinion essays: “To what extent do you agree or disagree?”